 Click Here for a detailed description of this window and it's functions.

 The graphic map window is displayed.
-You use the Left toolbar tools and the right-click menu tools to add your seats to the map.
+You use the editing tools and the right-click menu tools to add your seats to the map.

 This will place a grid (block) of seats in the upper left corner of the theatre map.
 Click on one of the added seats and drag the grid of seats into the appropriate place on the theatre map.
 Continue adding seats (grid by grid) until the total number of seats have been placed on the graphic representation.